RazvanBerbece/thisStrain/README.md

 - SwiftyJSON

 # Use and installation :
-Sadly, as I haven't found a way yet to deploy the ML Model (due to file size reasons mainly), the model has to be trained on the machine by installing the required pip packages and then :
+Unfortunately, as I haven't found a way yet to deploy the ML Model (due to file size reasons mainly), the model has to be trained on the machine by installing the required pip packages and then :
 1. Use the script found at *API/Crawler/src/main.py* to scrape the pictures from the website
 2. Move the scraped image folder into a folder named *Data*  in *API/ImageClassifierML*
 3. Run the script at *API/ImageClassifierML/classifier.py* to train the model and generate the label binarizer and the Keras model file